 If your dog is bored of his usual puzzle toys, make a new one out of your recyclables!
 Entertain your pet with treats while making a sustainable choice.
 It’s a win-win.
 This DIY dog toy is also and excellent slow-feeder for dogs that tend to scarf their food down too quickly!

 The best part of this toy is that it is so easy to make, and you can use whatever recycling you have laying around.
 Try different things to find the upcycled toy that is the most challenging for your dog.

 3. Muffin Tin Puzzle

-No baking required for this DIY dog puzzle – just the bakeware!
+No baking is required for this DIY dog puzzle – just the bakeware!
 Enjoy watching your pooch nudge with his paws and snout to remove the tennis balls and reveal the treats.
-Great for physical activity as well, if your dog starts chasing any runaway balls!
+Great for physical activity as well if your dog starts chasing any runaway balls!

 4. The Shell Game